NStrijbosch/hub-module-notes/docs/motors.md

 *  list of measurement data depending on the mode of the motor.

-### Sample-code: read measurmenet data from motor connected to port A
+### sample code: read measurmenet data from motor connected to port A
-Medium SP motor connected to port A.

 ``` python
 from hub import port